 Aside from being able to search for therapists, or raise concerns about their conduct, there are a range of other resources on their website that you might find useful.

-One article looks at what happens in therapy.
+One article on their website looks at what happens in therapy.
 Though it is quite short, it gives you a sense of the structure you should expect from a session.
 Especially the first time you see a therapist.

 Elsewhere, there is a guide to the different places you can get therapy from.
 This includes via your GP, through a charity, or privately, through someone like myself.

-On that note, if you are interested, you can book an online counselling session with me today.
+On that note, if you are interested, you can contact me to book an online counselling session.
+I work with adult clients across Europe.

 To sum up, there are many different associations that a therapist could be a member of.
 Each has their own set of entry requirements, continuing membership requirements and ethical guidelines that set out how their members should behave.
 The BACP is one of those organisations, and one of the largest ones in the UK.